bunnyshellosi/go-sdk/docs/EnvironmentItem.md

 `func (o *EnvironmentItem) UnsetEphemeralKubernetesIntegration()`

 UnsetEphemeralKubernetesIntegration ensures that no value is present for EphemeralKubernetesIntegration, not even an explicit nil
+### GetEphemeralHostingRegion

+`func (o *EnvironmentItem) GetEphemeralHostingRegion() string`

+GetEphemeralHostingRegion returns the EphemeralHostingRegion field if non-nil, zero value otherwise.

+### GetEphemeralHostingRegionOk

+`func (o *EnvironmentItem) GetEphemeralHostingRegionOk() (*string, bool)`

+GetEphemeralHostingRegionOk returns a tuple with the EphemeralHostingRegion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEphemeralHostingRegion

+`func (o *EnvironmentItem) SetEphemeralHostingRegion(v string)`

+SetEphemeralHostingRegion sets EphemeralHostingRegion field to given value.

+### HasEphemeralHostingRegion

+`func (o *EnvironmentItem) HasEphemeralHostingRegion() bool`

+HasEphemeralHostingRegion returns a boolean if a field has been set.

+### SetEphemeralHostingRegionNil

+`func (o *EnvironmentItem) SetEphemeralHostingRegionNil(b bool)`

+ SetEphemeralHostingRegionNil sets the value for EphemeralHostingRegion to be an explicit nil

+### UnsetEphemeralHostingRegion
+`func (o *EnvironmentItem) UnsetEphemeralHostingRegion()`

+UnsetEphemeralHostingRegion ensures that no value is present for EphemeralHostingRegion, not even an explicit nil
 ### GetHasTerminationProtection

 `func (o *EnvironmentItem) GetHasTerminationProtection() bool`